microsoft/prompt-engine/README.md

 ## Usage

+The library currently supports a single pattern of multi-turn Natural Language to Code prompt generation:

 ### Code Engine
 Code Engine is a Prompt Engine that creates prompts for Natural Language to Code scenarios.
 These prompts generally have a description, which gives context for the NL->Code task and examples of NL->Code to coax specific behavior from the model.
 Code Engine can also keep track of new NL->Code interactions, allowing the model to effectively remember the last series of steps.